qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/widget/table_remote_model.rst

 Sorting your data
 -----------------

-The table component offers sortable columns to let the user sort the data the way he likes.
-You can enable this sort ability for each column.
+The table component offers sortable columns to let users sort the data the way they like.
+You can enable this sorting ability for each column.
-Since you have to pull the data yourself into the table once the user changes the sorting criteria you have to update the table data.
+Since you have to pull the data into the table yourself you have to update the table data once the user changes the sorting criteria.
 You have to enhance the ``_loadRowData`` method with this information to inform your backend how to sort the data.

 ::